Curse of High Dimensionality Issue in Transformer for Long-context Modeling: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the Joint Funds of the National Natural Science Foundation of China (Grant No.U24A20327), Key-Area Research and Development Program Guangdong Province 2018B010107001, and TCL Science and Technology Innovation Fund, China.
+This work was partially supported by the Joint Funds of the National Natural Science Foundation of China (Grant No.U24A20327), Key-Area Research and Development Program Guangdong Province 2018B010107001, Postdoctoral Fellowship Program of CPSF (GZC20251043), and TCL Science and Technology Innovation Fund, China.